alexprey/sveltedoc-parser/README.md

 ### detectVersion(options)

-Method to detect svelte syntax version
+Method to detect the Svelte syntax used in the component.
+It returns, in order:

-- Returns `3` when Svelte 3 special syntax feature are used
+- the value of `options.version`, if present; else
-- Returns `2` when Svelte 2 special syntax feature are used
+- `2` or `3` if Svelte 2 syntax or Svelte 3 syntax is detected, respectively; else
-- Returns `defaultVersion` or `undefined` when specific version can't be identified
+- the value of `options.defaultVersion`, if present; else
+- `undefined` if the function failed to detect the syntax to use

 ## Issues